 There are approximately 650 pupils on roll.
 The age range in the school is 3-11 years.
-There is a nurture facility on site that can provide access for up to 14 pupils.
 The school was originally built in 2006, an extension was added in 2014.

 Teachers have the highest possible expectations for your child and all those in their class.
 The quality of teaching and learning is reviewed regularly to ensure the highest possible standards are achieved.
 The school has a training plan for all staff to improve learning and teaching, including those with SEN&D. This includes whole school training on SEN&D issues.
 Teachers adapt planning to support the needs of learners with SEN&D, they use a variety of teaching styles and cater for different learning styles to allow them to access the curriculum and other adults in the classroom work together to give targeted support according to your child’s needs.
 Staff are responsible for ensuring that your child is fully involved in learning in class and strategies which may be suggested by the SENDCo or other professionals working with your child are in place to support your child to learn.